davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 ### Message Visibility Timeout

-When a message is read by a consumer, this is the timeout value for how long the message cannot be read by another consumer, the consumer must delete the message as 'processed' before this timeout ends, else another consumer will receive the message.
+When a message is read by a consumer, this is the timeout value for how long the message cannot be read by another consumer, the consumer must delete the message as 'processed' before this timeout ends, otherwise another consumer will receive the message.

 - A message not processed fully during the timeout, will be read twice or more.
 - If a consumer needs more time, it should call the `ChangeMessageVisibility` API to get more time.